microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Create an InfoBar
 The XAML below describes an inline InfoBar with the default styling for an informational notification.
-An info bar can be created anywhere in the element tree or code behind and will expand to fill the width of the layout control it resides in.
+An info bar can be placed like any other element and will follow base layout behavior.
+For example, in a vertical StackPanel, the InfoBar will horizontally expand to fill the available width.

 By default, the InfoBar will not be visible.
 Set the IsOpen property to true in the XAML or code behind